relaxdiego/python-based-operator/README.md

 ## Dependencies

 1. Kubernetes 1.18 or higher
-2. Helm 3 (v3.2.4 or higher)
-3. Docker CE (For building the container images)
+2. [Docker CE](https://docs.docker.com/engine/install/) 17.06 or higher (For building the operator image)
-4. GNU Make
+3. GNU Make

 ## Optionally Use Microk8s